 6. Structured Interaction Practices for Adaptive Behavioral Learning

-8. Sustainable Inclusion: Outcomes for Individuals, Workgroups, and Organizations
+8. Sustainable Inclusion: Multiple Outcomes for Individuals, Workgroups, and Organizations

 9. Case Examples: Practices for Inclusive Actions and Accountability

-10. Optimizing Performance: Leveraging Inclusive Interaction Practices for Equity and Results
+10. Performance through Diversity and Inclusion: Leveraging Organizational Practices for Equity and Results